openspending/os-cli/README.md

 you@machine:~$ openspending makemodel /examples/data_valid.csv --mapping id=my_id,amount=my_amount
 ```

+**Note:** If your data features both `id` and `amount` fields, then you are not required to provide a mapping via the command line.

 ### Step 3.
-Check the Data Package
+Check the model

-Use the `checkpackage` subcommand to ensure that the Data Package descriptor is valid.
+Use the `checkmodel` subcommand to ensure that the Data Package descriptor is valid.

 Now we actually have a data package and an initial schema for our data,
 let's check that our data package descriptor is a valid Open Spending